Obesity (Weight Loss) (cont.)

 Since the withdrawal of fen/phen from the market, "herbal fen/phen" has been proposed as an alternative in treating obesity.
 But the U.S. Food and Drug Administration has issued a warning that "herbal fen/phen" has not been shown to be a safe and effective treatment for obesity and may contain ingredients that have been associated with injuries.

-What about meal substitutes, artificial sweeteners, and OTC products?
+What about meal substitutes, artificial sweeteners, and over-the-counter (OTC) products?

 Saccharin (Sweet'N Low) and aspartame (Equal) are sugar substitutes that provide little or no calories.
 They may be used as a substitute for table sugar.
 Using saccharin instead of a teaspoonful of sugar eliminates 33 calories from the diet.
 People with phenylketonuria (a serious genetic disease in which an individual is unable to break down and eliminate an amino acid, phenylalanine) should not use aspartame because it contains phenylalanine.